The Uninvited Guest

 She would soon come to regret this hasty decision, but since that involves events yet to be discussed, it would be better to proceed with her immediate course of action.
 After all, who would want to know the end of a story before they barely even knew the beginning?

-"Just hop on my back.
+"Hop on my back.
 It'll be much quicker that way."

 She had experienced some very strange things in her life, far more than the average girl.
 Riding on an alicorn was a first.
-It took her a moment to get comfortable, but once she did, the ride was surprisingly smooth.
+It took her a moment to get comfortable, but once she did, the ride felt surprisingly smooth.

-As they trotted along Mariah realized that she knew nothing about the creature she was running away with.
+As they trotted along Mariah realized she knew nothing about the creature she was running away with.
 "By the way, what's your name?" she asked.

 "My name?
 Where I come from they call me Achilles.
 I . . ."

 "Did you say Achilles?"
 Mariah interrupted.
-"He's my favorite character from the Iliad . . ."
+"He's my favorite character from The Iliad . . ."

 "No, I trust Willow.
 He's a good dog except . . ."